philzook58/philzook58.github.io/_posts/2024-11-25-ground_lambda_prolog.md

 - Programs are the clauses written in prolog files.
 They are axioms.
 - Goals are on the right of the sequent `|-` and programs are on the left `|-`
 - It is important to note a strong distinction between goals and programs/axioms.
 Goals come from the top, programs come from the bottom.
-- Programs are the things that can be used in forweartd inference, goalas do backward inference.
+- Programs are the things that can be used in forward inference, goals do backward inference.
 - Variables in programs are universally quantified, variables in goals are implicitly existentially quantified.
 - Goals are queries, programs are answers.
 - Goals are negative and programs are positive (or vice versa.
 Depends how you define negative and positive).